 How to ask for an employee reference letter?

 Not everyone is comfortable walking up to the managers and asking for an employee reference letter.
 It requires either an impeccable relationship or a ‘do or die’ attitude.
-Either way, most of the people find it quite difficult to ask for a reference letter upfront.
+Either way, most people find it quite difficult to ask for a reference letter upfront.

 Many even do away with it if they can.
 However, one has to understand that while a résumé, relieving letter, and other specific documents can get you through the interview, whether or not you will clinch the job can depend a lot on how good your employee reference letter and/or character reference letter is.